emily-longman/Nucella_can_Pop_Genomics/README.md

 #### 03 - Scaffold with ntlink

-These scripts will use a ntLink (https://github.com/bcgsc/ntLink) to scaffold the hybrid assembly then assess the quality and completeness using Quast and BUSCO.
+These scripts will use [ntLink] (https://github.com/bcgsc/ntLink) to scaffold the hybrid assembly then assess the quality and completeness using Quast and BUSCO.

-01_ntlink_array.sh - This script will use ntLink (https://github.com/bcgsc/ntLink) to scaffold the assembly
+01_ntlink_array.sh - This script will use [ntLink] (https://github.com/bcgsc/ntLink) to scaffold the assembly

 02_Quast_array.sh - This script will run Quast on the assembly generated from ntlink in the previous script.